-Changes of use that result in a net loss of town centre uses (Use Classes A1-A5, B1, C1, D1, D2 and other uses considered as town centre uses) at ground floor level will not be permitted within the identified town centre boundaries.
+Changes of use that result in a net loss of town centre uses (Use Classes A1-A5, B1, C1, D1, D2 and other uses considered as town centre uses) at ground floor level will not be permitted within the boundaries of identified town centres boundaries.
 Town centre uses and residential uses will be permitted on the upper floors of buildings within all parts of the identified town centres, should they be suitable for such uses and subject to compliance with the Development Plan.